Timothé Nadim: Fight against school bullying

 In May 2021, an information mission was launched in the Senate in order to fight against school bullying and cyber-harassment.
 Timothé Nadim was auditioned in the following months by the Senate and in October, the Senate delivered its conclusion and took up a significant number of Timothé Nadim's proposals to fight against school bullying and cyberbullying.

 In October 2021, Brut media recruits Timothé Nadim to host the first show dedicated to school bullying on a major media outlet.
 Timothé Nadim becomes the first independent journalist (excluding Brut journalists) to have authorization to broadcast live on the Brut media application, and also the first person to broadcast live on this application - inaugurating the start of lives on this app.
 He is then described by the media such as the Dauphiné Libéré, as "the national anti-school bullying man".

 At the beginning of December 2021, President Emmanuel Macron took over the "digital chat" part of the application created by Timothé Nadim in 2018 and linked it to the official anti-cyber harassment number of the French State named 3018.
 The app is named "app 3018".
-MP Agnès Firmin le Bodo announced the recovery of Timothé Nadim's app project by President Macron during a public session at the National Assembly at the beginning of December 2021.
+It is MP Agnès Firmin le Bodo, who announces the recovery of Timothé Nadim's app project by President Macron during a public session at the National Assembly at the beginning of December 2021.
 The previous month, a law was voted by the National Assembly and also included proposals from Timothé Nadim.

-On 27 September 2023 Prime Minister Elisabeth Borne announced that the digital chat app 3018 would become the only global reporting application for cyber bullying as well as school bullying - and that a link on the largest social networks will direct to this application.
+On September 27, 2023, Prime Minister Elisabeth Borne announces that the digital chat app 3018 becomes the only global reporting application for cyber bullying as well as school bullying - and that a link on the largest social networks will direct to this application.
 The official French state application 3018 is actually managed by an NGO.

 At the end of 2022, Timothé Nadim announces that he will end his fight against school bullying following the resumption of his application by E.Macron.
 He also announces leaving the media Brut and devoting himself to a new project.